Smart Lock Audio Recognition

 1. Download the project

-1. Import the project using the Data Capture Lab
+1. Import the project using the Data Studio

 1. Click on the Project Explorer button in the top left navigation bar to view and open files in the project